 Looking for a venue for your next corporate event in the Square Mile?
-The City's historic livery halls can host your office gatherings, conferences and Christmas parties in style.
+The City's historic livery halls can host your office gatherings, conferences and work parties in style.

 People already come from all over to get a guided tour of the elaborate spaces, hear secret stories of their past, see exhibitions they host, and hope to get a seat at the royal engagements they throw on the odd occasion.

 But with over 40 different livery halls to choose from, settling on the right one is tough.
-That’s why we’ve put together this comprehensive guide to the very best ones in the area.
+That’s why we’ve put together this comprehensive guide to the very best ones in the City of London.
 Read on to find the one which is best for planning a wedding, fashion show, conference, fundraiser, or more traditional black-tie dinner.

 Stationers’ Hall has a little bit of Hollywood about it.
 Due to its proximity to St Paul’s Cathedral – the hall is based in Ave Maria Lane – the hall is often frequented by production companies seeking space for green screen shots.
+If Hollywood directors are so obsessed with this hall, we bet you will be too.
 Completed in 1673, the suite of three impressive and interlinking rooms, combined with a large secluded garden, makes this hall well equipped for a wide range of events.

 The Court Room is a wonderfully bright space, richly carpeted and, with Rococo ornamentation in gold adorning the walls, has an air of sumptuous extravagance.
 Moreover, the garden is the most stunning feature, comfortably holding 200 guests.
 This makes the hall a popular destination for wedding receptions, for the bride, groom and guests can seamlessly flow from the church to the hall’s stunning garden via a private interconnecting path.